 - Sibor price rigging, involving several major banks

 - Freight forwarders

 - Ball bearings

-- A career highlight, amongst many, includes the win for “Behavioural Matter of the Year – Asia Pacific, Middle East & Africa” category – Global Competition Review Awards 2013 for her work for Coca Cola (Singapore) Beverages Pte Ltd, a ground-breaking matter.
+- Win for “Behavioural Matter of the Year – Asia Pacific, Middle East & Africa” category – Global Competition Review Awards 2013 for her work for Coca-Cola Singapore Beverages Pte.
+Ltd., a ground-breaking matter.

 On Employment Law, she is described as “responsive, helpful and commercial” by The Legal 500 Asia Pacific.